honeycombio/terraform-provider-honeycombio/docs/resources/column.md

 Provides a Honeycomb Column resource.
 This can be used to create, update, and delete columns in a dataset.

--> **Note**: deleting a column is a destructive and irreversible operation which also removes the data in the column.
+~> **Warning** Deleting a column is a destructive and irreversible operation which also removes the data in the column.

--> **Note**: prior to version 0.13.0 of the provider, columns were *not* deleted on destroy but left in place and only removed from state.

 ## Example Usage